 Concerning the opinion of the Audit Committee

-Lithuanian electricity transmission operator LITGRID AB (company code 302564383, registered office address Viršuliškių skg.
-99B 13, Vilnius, Lithuania) informs that on 15 February 2021, confirmation of National Energy Regulatory Council was received and announces the opinion of the Audit Committee of the parent company UAB EPSO-G (hereinafter - EPSO-G) regarding the intended transaction with the related party EPSO-G in relation to the reciprocal lending and borrowing agreement.
+Lithuanian electricity transmission operator LITGRID AB (business ID 302564383, registered office address Viršuliškių skg.
+99B 13, Vilnius, Lithuania) informs that on 22 February 2021 the opinion of the Audit Committee of the parent company UAB EPSO-G (hereinafter - EPSO-G) was received regarding the intended management holding services purchase transaction with the related party EPSO-G.

-1.1 After assessing all the information provided by LITGRID AB (hereinafter - LITGRID), the Audit Committee of EPSO-G, in accordance with Article 37 (2) of the Law on Companies of the Republic of Lithuania, provides an opinion on the intended transaction of LITGRID with EPSO-G on the reciprocal lending and borrowing agreement (hereinafter – Lending Transaction):
+After assessing all the information provided by LITGRID AB (hereinafter - LITGRID), the Audit Committee of EPSO-G, in accordance with Article 37 (2) of the Law on Companies of the Republic of Lithuania, provides an opinion on the intended management holding services purchase transaction of LITGRID with EPSO-G (hereinafter - Transaction):

-(i) The conclusion of the Lending transaction is in line with market conditions (the applicable interest rate falls within the range of arm’s length principle; the applicable fees are in line with
+- The conclusion of the Transaction is in line with market conditions (services will be provided by the company that has won the tender and the applicable expert hourly rates fall within the arm's length range);

-market conditions under which LITGRID could enter into a similar transaction with credit institutions);

-(ii) The Lending Transaction is fair and reasonable to LITGRID shareholders who are not parties to the Lending Transaction, as LITGRID could save up to 100-150 thousand euro per year by concluding the Transaction.
-Therefore, both LITGIRD and its non-counterparty shareholders would benefit.
+- The Transaction is fair and reasonable to LITGRID shareholders who are not parties to the Transaction, as it will provide services aimed at optimizing operations and increasing efficiency through the rational use of resources managed by the EPSO-G group of companies.

-1.2.
-The opinion issued in Point 1.1 will enter into force and may be made public only after the National Energy Regulatory Council confirms that it does not object to the connection of LITGRID's congestion income bank account to the Group's account.
+The Board of LITGRID will decide on the conclusion of the Transaction on 26 February 2021.

 The individual authorized by LITGRID AB to provide additional information on the material event: